-- 1. A Uri representing the collection (or instance) you wish to update - 2.
-A constraint statement, functioning like a SQL where clause, to determine which rows should be updated - 3.
-An optional set of parameters to bind into the constraint clause, replacing any? that appear there
+- 1. A Uri representing the collection (or instance) from which you wish to delete rows - 2.
+A constraint statement, functioning like a SQL WHERE clause, to determine which rows should be deleted - 3.
+An optional set of parameters to bind into the constraint clause, replacing any ? that appear there